carabina/MenuListKit/README.md

 ***

 The idea of MenuListKit is to provide a declarative way to create menus in iOS without writing boilerplate code.
-With MenuListKit you will spend less time thinking about how to load different cells, update them without a performance impact.
-Now you can focus on the artchitecture and business logic of your app 👍🏻.
+With MenuListKit you can better focus on the architecture and the business logic of your app 👍🏻 without losing time to write the same error-prone boilerplate code.
+The final result is more maintainable and modular codebase.
+Give it a shot and see the difference!

 In the example below there's a classic and simple **ToDo List** app; as you can see the array of models reflects the cells in the `UICollectionView`.
 This will make you code more explicit and readable.